 Call Your Lawyer

 Identity theft almost always creates legal problems.
-Talk to your lawyer about what's happened, what you've done, and see if they have any other advice.
-Some states have laws and agencies to help identity theft victims; a lawyer can point you in the right direction.
-If you don't know a lawyer, try the state attorney general's office.
+Talk to your lawyer about what happened, the steps you've taken to protect yourself so far and find out if they have any other advice.
+Some states have laws and agencies to help identity theft victims, and a lawyer can point you in the right direction.
+If you don't know a lawyer, then try the state attorney general's office.

 Consider a Credit Monitoring Service